Port (medicine): Manufacturers

-Risks
+Risks and complications

 The most common complications are: catheter blockage (7.4%), and catheter-related infection (5.6%).
 Other complications are: malpositioning of the catheter, venous thrombosis, catheter leak or dislodgement.

 The common carotid artery may be injured during the puncture of the internal jugular vein as the artery lies close to the vein.
 This mostly due to the needle overshooting into the artery rather than the inability to recognise vein and artery under ultrasound guidance.
 The risk of puncture increases when the artery lies superficial to the vein and for those with short neck and obese people.
 However, these cases can be easily controlled using compression and it does not leave a hematoma at the site of puncture.
 The overall risk of arterial puncture is 0.5%.
 The subclavian artery can be inadvertently punctured while attempting a subclavian vein access, leading to a subcutaneous hematoma and occasionally a pseudoaneurysm.
 An alternative site may need to be used for port placement.
 Puncture of the carotid artery is significantly more rare, since attempts to access the nearby jugular vein are increasingly done with ultrasound guidance.

 The incidence of catheter fracture is 2.3%.
 The fracture can be due to "pinch-off syndrome" when the vein and the catheter is compressed when passes between the clavicle and first rib before turning 90 degrees into the superior vena cava.
 Fractured catheter component can dislodge most commonly into pulmonary arteries (35%), right atrium (27%), right ventricle (22%), and superior vena cava and peripheral veins (15.4%).

 Malpositioning of the catheter happens in 0.1 to 5.6% of the time.
 This can be due to malposition within or outside the superior vena cava.
 Causes includes: unexpected branches of the veins, vessel angulations, vein stenosis or venous tortousity.

 Thrombosis or the formation of a blood clot in the catheter may block the device irrevocably.
 It happens in 0.3 to 28.3% of the cases.
 Administering cancer drugs through the port, frequent injury to the vessel during usage, or simply prolonged usage of the port can contribute to clot formation within the catheter.
 To prevent risk of thrombosis, right internal jugular vein is usually selected, as it has the lowest risk of thrombus formation than subclavian vein.
-Once thrombosis happens, the port either anticoagulant therapy is given or the port is totally removed.
+Once thrombosis happens, either anticoagulant therapy is given or the port is totally removed.

+Attempts to gain access to the subclavian vein can injure the lung coverings, potentially causing a pneumothorax.
+The risk of pneumothorax is 1.5 to 6% depending upon the surgeon's experience.